Statistical Sampling for Process Improvement using Python

 Our objective is to know the population mean a range [µ-b, µ+b] with a confidence of 90%.

-Finally, we can get our estimate range or the population mean
+Finally, we can get our estimated range or the population mean

 count 200